unmute/VolumeBar/README.md

 ### Swift Package Manager

 Installation is also available using the [Swift Package Manager](https://swift.org/package-manager/).
-To integrate, add the following line to your `Package.swift`:
+To integrate, add the following to your `Package.swift`:

 ```swift
 import PackageDescription